Mobile First – the Future of Website Design

 While everyone should be watching statistics like this, Google has been paying very close attention.
-So much so, that this year the company has begun indexing mobile-friendly content differently than non-mobile friendly content.
+So much so, that the company indexes mobile-friendly content differently than non-mobile friendly content.
 In addition to ranking mobile SERPs (search engine results page) differently, mobile will also be the primary index.

 Why the change?
 Google processes over 40,000 search queries per second and more than half of those searches are completed on a mobile device.
 Couple that with the fact that digital device growth centers on handheld and wearable devices and you begin to see the move is a natural progression of Internet use.

-This shift has real implications for businesses and their digital presence, and it begins with mobile.
-Here are just a few ways mobile will lead the way in 2017.
+This shift has real implications for businesses and their digital presence, and it begins with a mobile first philosophy.
+Here are just a few ways to embrace this trend when designing a site.

-Mobile friendly content is a must.
-With mobile the norm, Google is placing more value on content that is mobile friendly.
+Google now places more value on content that is mobile friendly.
 This means websites (and their content) that are not responsive or adaptive (and implemented according to Google’s standards) will receive lower search rankings.
 A website should display the same content, regardless of the device.
-Don’t know if your site is mobile-friendly?
+Don’t know if your site meets these criteria?
 Check out Google’s Mobile-Friendly Test.

-Mobile performance.
-As people choose to search on a phone or tablets before a computer or laptop, mobile speed and load times are more important than ever.
+As people search the Internet on a phone or tablet more than a computer or laptop, mobile speed and load times are more important than ever.
 Gone are the days when we cut slow mobile view performance some slack.
-If it doesn’t load or display properly on a mobile device, you need to fix it not only because it’s a poor mobile user experience, but that user experience will actually result in a lower Google website ranking.
+If a site doesn’t load or display properly on a device, it is imperative that you fix this issue.
+Not only because it’s a poor user experience, but that user experience will actually result in a lower Google website ranking.
 Better performance means optimizing pictures and code or using AMP (Accelerated Mobile Pages), a Google-backed technology that speeds up load time.
 Google says AMP is not a ranking signal, but it is crazy fast.

 As a society, we have successfully become attached to our phones/tablets and they are increasingly becoming our preferred device for accessing the Internet.
 Now more than ever, how a site functions on the small screen can/will have a direct impact on your overall website’s success.
 Give us a call to learn more about this mobile first movement.